 Given the dangers of impaired driving and the importance of promoting long-term community safety, the new RIDR program was put into place.
 It is a DUI diversion program for people who are charged with driving under the influence.
-The RIDR program is potentially beneficial for first-time DUI offenders as it results in dramatically lesser charges and substantial long term savings.
+The RIDR program is potentially beneficial for first-time DUI offenders as it results in dramatically fewer charges and substantial long-term savings.
 The RIDR program may be a perfect solution for first-time DUI offenders with no other criminal or arrest records.
 Having a DUI on your record can truly disrupt your life.
 With this new program, defendants will have to jump through many hoops but ultimately may dismiss a criminal record altogether.

 The RIDR Program is a Florida diversion program for "Reducing Impaired Driving Recidivism”.
-It aims to resolve DUI charges as the lesser charge of Reckless Driving, if several conditions are met.
+It aims to resolve DUI charges as the lesser charge of Reckless Driving if several conditions are met.
 The RIDR program was enacted in Hillsborough County as of March 1st, 2018, not long after Andrew Warren was elected as the new State Attorney in the Thirteenth Judicial Circuit in Hillsborough County.
 Mr. Warren’s goal was to minimize the overwhelming statistics and frequency of drunk or impaired driving in Hillsborough County.

 This Florida diversion program works by imposing enhanced sanctions for first-time DUI offenders in exchange for reducing the charge and avoiding a conviction.
 Generally, you will be sentenced to many of the penalties that DUI sentences carry.
-However, by proactively engaging in the process you can avoid a DUI conviction.
+However, by proactively engaging in the process, you can avoid a DUI conviction.

 The criminal justice system has been using diversion programs to rehabilitate criminal offenses for years.
-But programs such as Adult Pre-Arrest Diversion (APAD) and the Misdemeanor Intervention Program (MIP) specifically excluded DUI charges.
+However programs such as Adult Pre-Arrest Diversion (APAD) and the Misdemeanor Intervention Program (MIP) specifically excluded DUI charges.
 Essentially, diversion programs allow for the resolution of criminal cases in a way that avoids a conviction and reduces the charge.

 A Florida diversion program like RIDR is an alternative route that targets behavior that caused the criminal act.
-The RIDR program imposes conditions like ignition interlocks, DUI school and community service, designed to make drivers think twice about ever drinking and driving again.
+The RIDR program imposes conditions like ignition interlocks, DUI school, and community service, designed to make drivers think twice about ever drinking and driving again.

-This DUI diversion program allows resolution of the charges as a Reckless Driving with a Withhold of Adjudication for first-time offenders.
+This DUI diversion program allows resolution of the charges of Reckless Driving with a Withhold of Adjudication for first-time offenders.
 This is a huge benefit because you won’t have a criminal conviction, which can be severely damaging to your everyday life.
 DUI criminal charges can lead to the loss of your job, difficulty in obtaining a new job, and can even cause disputes regarding adequate childcare.

 To qualify for this Florida diversion program, certain pre-requisites must be met, including: